Bhadri (estate): History

 While husband was in prison, His wife, Sheoraj Kunwar, visited Bhadri under pretext of performing some religious rites and there she assembled the clan and boldly collected the rents.
 She was besieged by the Chakladar, Jagat Kishor in the fort at Bhadri for eight days until orders came from Lucknow to stop attack and the courageous lady was permitted to occupy the castle.
 In 1815 the Rai was released and recovered the estate.

 Again in 1833 the Nazim Ehsan Husain, who is said to have had with him 50,000 men, besieged Rai Jagmohan Singh in Bhadri, on account of refusing to pay revenue.
 The Bhadri fort was unsuccessfully attacked for twelve days, when a compromise was effected.
 In the following year the Nazim continued his exactions, and extended them to the other Bisen Rajput Taluqdars, among them was Raja Hanumant Singh of Kalakankar-Dharupur.
 A fight ensured at the place and the Nazim was defeated with the loss of two guns.
 He again attacked the Bisens at Benti with a similar result; but nothing daunted.
 He assembled a larger force and besieged Bhadri for second time.

 There upon Rai Jagmohan Singh and his son Bishnath Singh fled across the border to British territory.
 At Ramchaura Ghat on the bank of Ganges, they were surprised and killed by the Nazim and slain was subsequently removed from office because of this great offence and violation of British territory.
 Taluqdars however remained loyal to British.

 The fort of Bhadri was leveled in 1858 by order of government; its ruins are still to be seen, covered with picturesque clumps of bamboos.

 Bhadri was then given to Amarnath Singh, nephew and adopted son of Rai Jagmohan Singh, who was succeeded by his adopted son, Rai Jagat Bahadur Singh, whose father Sheoratan Singh, was killed at Allahabad.
 Rai Jagat Bahadur Singh also died without issue, and adopted Rai Sarabjit Singh, who received the hereditary title of Rai from the British government in November 1879.
 His property was taken under the management of the Court of Wards in 1867, on account of minority and indebtedness of the owner, and released in 1878.
 The Bhadri taluqa was well managed by Rai Sarabjit Singh, who left it practically unencumbered.
-Later estate was ruled by Rai Krishna Pratap Singh, who was succeeded by Raja Rai Bajrang Bahadur Singh around 1926/1930.
+Later estate was ruled by Rai Krishna Pratap Singh, who was succeeded by Rai Bajrang Bahadur Singh around 1926/1930.

-After Independence of India on 15 August 1947, the Bhadri (Taluq) state was merged in Republic of India.
-Raja Bajrang Bahadur Singh (1905–1970), the last ruler of Bhadri, served as Lieutenant Governor of Himachal Pradesh from 1 January 1955 to 13 August 1963.
-Raja Bajrang Bahadur Singh had no heir, after his death in 1970, his nephew Raja Uday Pratap Singh proceeded as incumbent titular of Bhadri.
+After Independence of India on 15 August 1947, the Bhadri (Taluq) estate was merged in Republic of India.
+Rai Bajrang Bahadur Singh (1906–1973), the last ruler of Bhadri, served as Lieutenant Governor of Himachal Pradesh from 1 January 1955 to 13 August 1963.
+Rai Bajrang Bahadur Singh had no heir, after his death in 1973, his nephew Rai Uday Pratap Singh proceeded as incumbent titular of Bhadri.